 Radon and other soil gases while underground are under pressure that pushes them towards the surface.
 Radon is pushed up through the ground simply following the path of least resistance.
 When it reaches the ground surface radon gas dissipates into the air.
 When a house or building sets on the ground where the radon comes to the surface, the radon is pushed into the building.
 In addition to the radon being pushed into the home or building by positive soil pressure, most buildings and homes maintain some negative pressure which actively sucks the radon in.

+Radon in homes can be fixed.
 Excessive radon levels can be successfully mitigated in every type of home.
 A Best Radon Systems has successfully mitigated many hundreds of homes.
 Most of the radon mitigation systems we install reduce the radon to below 2 pCi/L. We provide free, on site radon mitigation consultations and estimates for the greater Syracuse, NY area.
 For central New York areas outside the greater Syracuse area, you can fill out our online Radon Mitigation Proposal Survey to schedule a free radon mitigation phone consultations .
 The types of mitigation systems vary depending on the radon source and type of home.
 We can explain the options for reducing radon in your home and put together a plan that effectively mitigates the radon hazard to ensure the safety of all occupants.

 How does a radon mitigation system work?